Lawstorant/boxflat/moza-protocol.md

 If a command id is an array of integers, you must provide them sequentially in the same order

+Float values are sent/received in reverse byte order.

 ### Checksum calculation
 Checksum is the reminder of sum of the bytes divided by 0x100 (mod 256) ChecksumByte8mod256

-This sum includes the USB device serial endpoint (always 0x02), type (URB_BULK -> 0x03) and probably the whole message lenght (typically 0x08), although this could be a bug in Moza Firmware, as even with longer messages, changing this last part of the "magic value" causes devies to not respond.
+This sum includes the USB device serial endpoint (always 0x02), type (URB_BULK -> 0x03) and probably the whole message lenght (typically 0x08), although this could be a bug in Moza Firmware, as even with longer messages, changing this last part of the "magic value" causes devices to not respond.

 **Magic value = 13 (0x0d)**

 ### Responses
 From what I gather, Moza devices always respond to a read/write request in a manner that mirrors said request.
 Start is the same, lenght is the same.

 **Reqeust group** in response has `0x80` added, so when reading a reqest group `0x21` we should expect a response group of `0xa1`.
+Seems like the MSG bit indicates response.

 **Device id** has it's byte halves swapped.
 When reading/writing to device `0x13 (base)`, response will contain device `0x31` and so on.